sourcegraph/sourcegraph-public-snapshot/internal/cmd/init-sg/README.md

 ### addRepos

-The Github token required for the external service can be set via an environment variable or the cli
+The GitHub token required for the external service can be set via an environment variable or the cli

 with env vars